codeorelse/formagical.JS/README.md

 Also, by default Formagical tries to log the data to the Google Analytics account that is implemented on the page.
 You can overwrite this tracking method (see below).

 ## Write a custom tracker
 By default, Formagical sends events to the Google Analytics account that is implemented on the page.
-You might want to send the data to another endpoint, like Snowplow or your custom server.
+You might want to send the data to another endpoint, like Snowplow, Site Catalyst or your custom endpoint.
 Well, that's pretty easy.
 You can overwrite the track method when initiating the Formagical plugin.

 ```javascript
 (function(formagical) {